WattageGuy/IoT-Intercom/README.md

 Then you can start mosquitto on Mac with command: ```mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf```.
 And on Windows you can use ```net start mosquitto``` when in correct folder path.

 ## Node-RED
 When MQTT is working you should setup the Node-RED environment.
 Node-RED makes it easy to import a flow from a JSON.
-When you have installed Node-RED (reccomended ways is Docker or Home Assistant) you can click the tree lines in the right corner and then choose to import a file.
+When you have installed Node-RED (recommended ways is Docker or Home Assistant) you can click the tree lines in the right corner and then choose to import a file.
 Use the file located in this repo folder called Node-RED.
-When imported sucessfully it should look something like this:
+When imported successfully it should look something like this:

 ![Node-RED](Node-RED/overview.png)

-You will have to change the server paramters to your mosquitto IP and port (if following this tutorial 1883 is used).
+You will have to change the server parameters to your mosquitto IP and port (if following this tutorial 1883 is used).
 Click on any MQTT box to change server settings.
 </br>![Node-RED Server](Node-RED/change-server.png)

 When Node-RED is upp and running and you see a contented status under MQTT nodes everything should work find.
 Go to http://port:1880/ui/ to access the Node-RED dashboard where you send your message to the MQTT device.
 It should look like the picture below:

 ![Node-RED dashboard](Node-RED/dashboard.png)

-Try sending some data and it should arrive on the device as well as giving you a notification in the right corner if message is resived successfully.
+Try sending some data and it should arrive on the device as well as giving you a notification in the right corner if message is received successfully.
 When a answer is made it should also show up as a notification and fill the blank info in the intercom dashboard.

-## Ubidots - Cloud solution
+## Ubidots - Presenting the data
-If you would like to collect all question answers and answertime as whell as generating a avarage answer time metric you should consider using the Ubidots solution, this will generate a dashboard as the one shown below.
+If you would like to collect all question answers and answer time as well as generating a average answer time metric you should consider using the Ubidots solution, this will generate a dashboard as the one shown below.

 ![Ubidots](Ubidots/dashboard.png)

 Visit [demo](https://stem.ubidots.com/app/dashboards/public/dashboard/LZ-PLgHjEOeZQa3TXqeL7Tp_d929xqBDxMsQhk7SXw8)

 ### Setup
 First of all you will have to set up a Ubidots account.
 Then you should add a blank device.
-Inside this device you can setup different varibles, create one and copy the ID (as in figure below).
-This ID and the Ubidots Token (found in API Credentials) is needed in the Node-RED node called "Setup Requests" edit thoose paramters and click deploy the Node-RED flow in the top right corner in the Node-RED enviroment.
+Inside this device you can setup different varibels, create one and copy the ID (as in figure below).
+This ID and the Ubidots Token (found in API Credentials) is needed in the Node-RED node called "Setup Requests" edit those parameters and click deploy the Node-RED flow in the top right corner in the Node-RED environment.
 No you should also see your messages in the Ubidots platform, but you will have to setup your own Ubidots dashboard.